-It has been identified that there is limited capacity in the Primary and Senior Schools to accommodate the expected number of children who will be living on the completed development.
-As such, if planning permission is granted, a contribution may be paid to the Local Education Authority to ensure that sufficient school places are made available.
+It has been identified that the Local Primary and Senior schools have some existing capacity and would be able to accommodate children who would be living on the completed development.

+Should there be a need for additional school places, a contribution would be paid to the Local Education Authority helping to support these local valuable community assets.

 Often people are concerned that the proposed new development will add pressure on the local school.
 In reality and supported by research, a proportion of the pupils who will live on the new development will already be attending the local school.
+Many other pupils are currently driven in from outside the traditional catchment area by parents who appreciate the school's reputation.
+This is not a sustainable situation, and if local children continue to decline in numbers and more come to school from further afield, it is possible that the Local Education Authority may consolidate the schools, potentially closing the smallest.

-4. FLOODING
+5. FLOODING

-The site is within Flood Risk Zone 1 and therefore has the lowest risk of flooding.
+The site is within Flood Risk Zones 1 to 3.
 This is confirmed by the Environment Agency's Flood Map Data.
+It is important to note that no built development will be located within any areas susceptible to flooding within the site.